Homemade-Disaster/ioBroker.netatmo-energy/docs/en/README.md

 		- you will get a response including your home id
 		- copy it to your adapter config
 	- insert your user and password from Netatmo Cloud to your adapter config
-	- choose "generell settings options" and "Save and close" the adapter config
+	- choose "general settings options" and "Save and close" the adapter config
 		- apply temperature immediately ... send API request after changing "SetTemp" object
 		- read API states immediately ... send API homestatus request after changing fields in API
 		- Refresh states every x seconds ... permanent refresh of the API data.
 (0 = no permanent refresh)
   - As an option you can activate the notification assistant.
-Therefore you have to activate the option "Enable / disable notifications" in the "Logon information" menu and do the setup for the notification service in the menu "notifications".
+Therefore, you have to activate the option "Enable / disable notifications" in the "Logon information" menu and do the setup for the notification service in the menu "notifications".
 You can get informations, warnings and errors.

 A detailed description is available on adapter wiki (https://github.com/Homemade-Disaster/ioBroker.netatmo-energy/wiki).